waldrain/waldrain.github.io/moniwonig.md

 so i turned on PV mode to start heating immediately and left it to run up to 64 degrees for a change for legionellen cleanup. that process took 10 hours, from 7:00-17:00.

+2024-01-28: yesterday was sunny, and the wwwp ran briefly on solar power, with the PV switch triggered. today was sunnier still, the temperature was 47 degrres at 11:30, the PV switch was triggered, and the wwwp heated up all the way to 65 degrees by 18:00. in january!

 #### Installation Steps

 Done: